gtampdotcom/NABU-PC-PROJECTS/pflash/readme.md

 Download updated .uf2 firmware files from https://github.com/visrealm/pico9918/ and rename them to a short name like 111.uf2 for easy typing.

+This is a third party tool, so don't ask visrealm for support.

 <img width="596" height="294" alt="image" src="https://github.com/user-attachments/assets/641ed9a5-fd0b-4e27-8fbd-4c30c39762ab" />